Santa Rosa and Escambia counties

 Anglers should note that high water and flooding can sometimes make the upper stretches of the river difficult to fish, and should check the current water stage online.

 Numerous access points are available along the Escambia River.
 Three fish camps are located along Highway 90 between Pensacola and Pace.
 From these, the lower river and delta marshes may be accessed directly.
 A boat ramp is also located just below the mouth of the river on the northeast shore of Escambia Bay, just south of Pace.
-In addition, a popular public fishing pier has been built along Highway 90 (Simpson River) just west of Pace.
-Quintette Landing, north of Pace off Highway184, is good point from which to reach choice fishing spots of both the upper and lower river, including backwater areas.
-Other boat landings along the upper river include Molino, Webb Lake, McDavid, Cotton Lake, Bluff Springs, Kyser Landing, Sandy Landing (Closed Jan 1st to Feb 15th), Fisher landing (Century) and Oil Plant (North of Jay).
+Quintette Landing, off Highway184, north of Pace, is good point from which to reach choice fishing spots of both the upper and lower river, including backwater areas.
+The boat launch at Beck’s lake, off highway 29, offers anglers another option when accessing fishing areas between Quintette landing and ramps located farther downstream.
+The ramp is located in Beck’s Lake, and offers angler’s the choice to fish in still water, as well as providing access to nearby Escambia River.
+Other boat landings along the upper river include Molino, Sandy Landing (Closed Jan 1st to Feb 15th), Webb Lake, McDavid, Cotton Lake, Bluff Springs, Kyser Landing, Fisher landing (Century) and Oil Plant (north of Jay).
+Due to low-water conditions, anglers should use precaution when launching their boat as concrete ramps may be out of the water.
+Particular problem areas include Bluff Springs, Oil Plant, Sandy Landing, and Mystic Springs.

-Anglers needing advice regarding fishing spots or information on river conditions can call Blackwater Fisheries Research and Development Center near Holt (850-957-6175), or Ted Brown at Becks Lake Fish Camp, LLC (850-375-0383)
+Anglers needing advice regarding fishing spots or information on river conditions can call Blackwater Fisheries Research and Development Center near Holt (850-957-6175), or Ted Brown at Becks Lake Fish Camp (850-375-0383).

 Excellent fishing for bream, such as bluegill, redear sunfish (shellcracker) and spotted sunfish (stumpknocker), is expected on the Escambia River during the next several months.
 Fish can be found very shallow in early to mid April as the sunfish spawn begins.
 Good places to fish following the spawn include the marsh area near Highway 90.
 Anglers should fish red wigglers or crickets around eel grass in 3-5 feet of water.
 Beck’s lake, located farther up river, also offers good bream fishing and is located out of the current from the main river.

 In addition to typical sunfish and bass species, the upper Escambia River also harbors other sport fishes such as spotted bass, longear sunfish, warmouth, spotted sunfish, shadow bass, and black crappie.
 While all these species can be caught from the mainstem river, large tributaries should not be neglected.
 Big Escambia Creek and Pine Barren Creek have spotted bass populations that are rarely exploited.
 Fishing success in the middle and upper river depends largely upon water levels.
-If above normal rainfall occurs, resulting high water levels may make the upper river difficult to fish, thus fishermen should check river levels before visiting the middle and upper sections.
-View current water levels throughout Florida.
+If above normal rainfall occurs, resulting high water levels may make the upper river difficult to fish, thus anglers should check river levels before visiting the middle and upper sections.
+Current water levels throughout Florida may be found on the internet at www.usgs.gov